slmnv5/midiconverter/README.md

 For details and example see [rules.txt](rules.txt)

 ## Installation
 Install dependencies.
-On RaspberryPi OS Lite was only one missing package that I installed:
+On RaspberryPi OS Lite was missing package that I installed:
-- sudo apt install libasound2-dev
+- sudo apt install libasound2-dev libasound2

 Clone the project
 - cd ~/; git clone https://github.com/slmnv5/mimap5

-Build release version
+For Raspberry Pi ARM32 there is a release version in this repo, but if you need to build it:
-- cd ~/mimap5; make mimap5
+- cd ~/mimap5; make clean mimap5

 ## Test if not working
 Build and run unit tests